Docs

 • Parsing is type-aware.
 A value like 10 can be interpreted differently depending on whether the parameter type is int, string, or cell.

-If a shell argument contains spaces or square brackets, quote it so your shell passes it as a single value.
+If a shell argument contains spaces or square brackets, quote it to pass as a single value.

 Use null for supported nullable types: